JuneChen225/JuneChen225/README.md

 <p align="center">
 📚 I work with C++, Python, ROS, MATLAB/Simulink and more.</p>
 <p align="center">
- I am always eager to connect with like-minded individuals to exchange ideas, knowledge, and opportunities.</p>
+ I am always eager to connect with like-minded individuals to exchange ideas, knowledge, and opportunities.
+So pm me!</p>